 Additionally, a sleeve can technically block a MacBook’s air vents, but it can only accommodate a MacBook when the computer is closed and turned off or asleep, that is, when it doesn’t need the air vents for cooling.
 Frankly, if your computer’s fans keep running when its screen is closed, you have much bigger concerns than overheating or battery life.
 Sleeves have several other advantages over hard cases.

-If you’re buying a sleeve, you need to make sure it fits your laptop, but you can always use a sleeve that’s a little too big, which gives you more purchasing options.
+If you’re buying a sleeve, make sure it fits your laptop, but you can always use one that’s a little too big, which gives you more purchasing options.
 If you find a sleeve you like on sale, you can buy it and still protect your laptop even if it’s a little loose in the bag.
 Hard cases, however, need to be more fitted to offer any sort of protection.
 These limit the case models you can buy, and if a retailer offers a discount on all models except the one you need, you’re out of luck.